 - Clearly state academic expectations [well planned lessons that are objective and not task driven]

-- Stimulating teaching – stress you own personal commitment to the subject matter [challenge the students]
+- Stimulating teaching – stress your own personal commitment to the subject matter

 - Give opportunities for choice in the method and content of study [motivate the students]